Garry Cook (executive)

-Garry Cook is a British sports executive, having worked for Manchester City between 2008 and 2011 and Nike between 1996 and 2008 and the mixed martial arts organization the UFC between 2012 and 2016.
+Garry Cook is a British sports executive.
+He worked for Manchester City between 2008 and 2011, Nike between 1996 and 2008, and for UFC between 2012 and 2016.
+In January 2023, Cook was appointed the executive president and CEO of the Saudi Professional League.
+He was CEO of Birmingham City F.C. from July 2023 to January 2025.

 Biography

 Cook was born in Birmingham.
 He moved to the United States in 1985.

 Nike

 Cook started working for sports wear brand Nike in 1996.
 Cook worked his way up to head of the Nike project "Brand Jordan", working very closely with basketball star Michael Jordan while working at Nike.

 Manchester City

 On becoming the new owner of Manchester City, Thaksin Shinawatra contacted Cook about becoming CEO of the club after the departure of Alistair Mackintosh.
 Cook accepted the offer and was appointed CEO of the club in May 2008.
 His salary was £1,500,000 in 2009.

 One of Cook's first tasks with his new club was to find a new manager after Sven-Göran Eriksson had been dismissed; he targeted Mark Hughes of Blackburn Rovers.
 On 4 June 2008, Hughes signed a three-year deal with the club.
 On the day Hughes was unveiled to the media, Cook stated: "I am delighted to welcome Mark on board, In our view he is the brightest young manager in the game and he was our number one target for the manager's job."

 In August 2008 he criticised club captain Richard Dunne, who the fans had voted player of the year for the previous four seasons, saying: "China and India are gagging for football content to watch and we're going to tell them that City is their content.
 We need a superstar to get through that door.
 Richard Dunne doesn't roll off the tongue in Beijing".
 He also said of Thaksin, "Is he a nice guy?
 Yes.
 Is he a great guy to play golf with?
 Yes.
 Has he got the finances to run a club?
 Yes....Whether he's guilty of something over there, I can't worry too much about....Morally, I feel comfortable in this environment".
 Just over a year later Cook said he felt "dreadful" about having made that comment.
 "I have made some mistakes in my life", Cook said, "but I deeply regretted my failure to do proper research on Thaksin".

 Cook's new task was player recruitment, completing the signings of Tal Ben Haim, Jo, Vincent Kompany, Pablo Zabaleta and Shaun Wright-Phillips.

 On 1 September, Manchester City were taken over by the Abu Dhabi United Group.
 Cook subsequently completed the transfer of Brazilian Robinho to the club from Real Madrid for a British transfer record of £32.5 million.
-After the arrival of the new Abu Dhabi based owners many thought that they would opt for their own CEO but they decided to keep Cook on.
-They did, however, appoint a new chairman, Khaldoon Al Mubarak, who replaced the outgoing Shinawatra.
+Cook retained his role as CEO under the new owners reporting to new chairman, Khaldoon Al Mubarak, who replaced the previous owner outgoing Shinawatra.